 Mescalero-Chiricahua is a Southern Athabaskan language spoken in parts of Oklahoma and New Mexico in the USA by about 1,500 people.
 It is related to Western Apache and Navajo.

-There are two main Mescalero-Chiricahua dialects: Mescalero dialect, which is spoken in western Texas, and New Mexico in the USA, and in northern Chihuahua and northern Coahuila in Mexico; and Chiricahua dialect, which is spoken in parts of Arizona and New Mexico in the USA, and in northern parts of Sonora and Chihuahua in Mexico.
+There are two main Mescalero-Chiricahua dialects: Mescalero and Chiricahua.
+Mescalero is spoken in western Texas and New Mexico in the USA, and in northern Chihuahua and northern Coahuila in Mexico.
+Chiricahua is spoken in parts of Arizona and New Mexico in the USA, and in northern parts of Sonora and Chihuahua in Mexico.

 Mescalero-Chiricahua was documented by Harry Hoijer, an anthropological linguist, who published a grammatical description of the language, and also some religious and secular stories.